Mil9nn/easycare/README.md

-# 🏥 HarmonyCare - Healthcare Appointment Management System
+# EasyCare - Healthcare Appointment Management System

 A healthcare appointment management platform that streamlines the process of booking, managing, and tracking medical appointments.
 Built with React, TypeScript, Node.js, and MongoDB.